pingcap/docs/resources/doc-templates/template-concept.md

 ---
-title: (The same as L1 heading) concept such as "Garbage Collection Overview" in 59 chars or less.
+title: (The same as L1 heading) Concept such as "Garbage Collection Overview" in 59 chars or less.
 Include the keywords of this document.
 Test title here https://moz.com/learn/seo/title-tag
-summary: summarize this doc in 115 to 145 characters.
-Start with a verb that tells the users what they can get from this doc, for example, "Learn the working principles of something".
+summary: Summarize this doc in 115 to 145 characters.
+Start with an SEO-friendly verb that tells users what they can get from this doc.
+For example, "Learn how to quickly get started with the TiDB database".
 If your intro paragraph describes your article's intent, you can use it here, edited for length.
 ---

 # L1 heading (the same as title in the metadata)

 > About this template:
 >
 > - This document is a template for concept topics, focusing on introducing concepts and explanatory information.
 You can directly copy and use this template and delete unnecessary annotations.
-An example of this type of document: [TiDB Binlog](/tidb-binlog/tidb-binlog-overview.md).
+An example of this type of document: [TiCDC Overview](/ticdc/ticdc-overview.md).
-> - For a new document, please add a link to the appropriate location in TOC.md (consider where users are most likely to look for this document in the table of contents).
+> - For a new document, please add a link to the appropriate location in the `TOC.md` file (consider where users are most likely to look for this document in the table of contents).
 > - The headings within the document cannot skip levels, and try to avoid using level 5 headings.

 **Required** In the first paragraph, summarize the content of this document in a few sentences.